GroupOneIncorporated/acme-infrastructure/packer/README.md

   - type: shell - executes a local sh script on the instance
     - "inline: [command1, command2...]" to write bash commands
     - "script: path" to execute a script (or "scripts: path" for an array of paths)
-  - type: ansible-local - executes a playbook on the path
+  - type: "ansible" executes a playbook on the path
     - "playbook_file: path"
 - properties like 'pause_before' to specify amount of seconds to wait, 'timeout' to specify time to consider provisioning has failed (no timeout by default)...

 - ATTENTION!
-Sometimes openstack does not re-release the floating IP associated with an image-based instance! --> Maybe we'll need to add an "error-cleanup-provisioner" to perform some Openstack command to release unassigned floating IPs when destroying the instance. (tried adding "reuse_ips: true" do template.json file, did not work)
+Sometimes openstack failed to re-release the floating IP associated with an image-based instance! --> Might be necessary adding an "error-cleanup-provisioner" to perform some Openstack command to release unassigned floating IPs when destroying the instance. (tried adding "reuse_ips: true" do template.json file, did not work).

-## 3) Post-processors
+### 3) Post-processors

-- After everything is finished, an image is automatically created based on the running instance.
-When it finishes creating the image, it is automatically uploaded to openstack and instance itself is destroyed.
-Now the new image is available on Openstack, ready to be used by terraform.